lon3wolf2k/race-series-manager/ADMIN_HELP.md

 - Replace `EVENT_SLUG_OR_ID` with either the event slug (preferred) or the numeric event ID.
 - Place the shortcode in any page/post or in a block’s shortcode block.
-- The table is automatically ordered by race date and shows the race title, distance, elevation, date, start time, start location, and entry fee.
+- The table is automatically ordered by race date and shows the race title, distance, elevation, date, start time, and start location.
 - Buttons appear only when the related event URLs (registration/participants/live) are filled.
 A **Results** button shows when a results page exists for the event.

 ### Finding the event slug or ID